College of DuPage: McAninch Arts Center

-McAninch Arts Center was built in 1986, and is named after the college's second president.
+McAninch Arts Center (MAC) was built in 1986, and is named after the college's second president.
 The center has the Cleve Carney Museum of Art, a space for visual art exhibition by professionals, faculty, and student exhibits.
 The center has three performing spaces, the 780-seat proscenium Belushi Performance Hall, the 186-seat soft-thrust playhouse theater and the 70-seat black box studio theater.
 The center houses classrooms for the college's academic programming and the 1,200 capacity outdoor Lakeside Pavilion.
 The center is home to two resident professional ensembles: Buffalo Theatre Ensemble, and New Philharmonic.
 Annually, the MAC presents tour artists both national and international in the disciplines of theater, music, and dance.
 A $35 million renovation to the center was completed in 2013.
 The renovation updated the major performance spaces, addressed significant infrastructure needs and improved several academic program areas.